Skip to content

 Configuration Phenomenon

-Fix \(r=4\), \(d\in\{4,8,16\}\) TTT convergence curves nearly overlap, indicating sample complexity depends only on intrinsic dimension \(r\), not \(d\)
+Fixed \(r=4, d\in\{4,8,16\}\) TTT convergence curves almost overlap, indicating sample complexity depends only on intrinsic dimension \(r\), not \(d\)

 Key Findings

-• Final prediction not relying on in-context data is a key design choice—it ensures that as \(N\to\infty\), error \(\to\tau\), avoiding the structural bias of softmax attention.
+• Independence from in-context data for final prediction is a critical design choice—it provides the asymptotic guarantee of "error \(\to \tau\)" as \(N\to\infty\), avoiding the structural bias of softmax attention.

 Highlights & Insights

-• Clear division of labor between "learning direction (attention)" and "learning shape (MLP)": Theoretically clean, and in engineering corresponds to the common practice of "freezing the backbone and only fine-tuning the head at test time".
+• Clear division of labor between "Direction (Attention)" and "Shape (MLP)": This is theoretically clean and corresponds to the engineering practice of freezing the backbone and fine-tuning only the head at test time.

 Limitations & Future Work

-• Assumes test-time \(\beta\) comes from the same subspace as pretraining; distribution shift (e.g., \(\mathrm{Supp}(\beta)_{\text{test}}\ne\mathrm{Supp}(\beta)_{pt}\)) is not covered.
+• Assumes test-time \(\beta\) comes from the same subspace as pre-training; distribution shift (e.g., \(\mathrm{Supp}(\beta)_{\text{test}}\ne\mathrm{Supp}(\beta)_{pt}\)) is not covered.

-• vs Akyürek et al. 2025 (empirical TTT): Provides the first nonlinear theoretical explanation for the empirical success of ICL+TTT.
+• vs. Akyürek et al. 2025 (Empirical TTT): Provides the first nonlinear theoretical explanation for the empirical success of ICL+TTT.

 Rating